paradigm1984/recipe-app-react/README.md

 #### Navigate back to the root directory and run "npm start",

 ## Usage:

-#### Type in a transaciton entry in the form at the bottom of the application.
-If it is an expense, preface the value with a "-".
-If it's positive, type the value as normal.

-#### The entry will be added to the history list.
-This list is collapsable.

-#### To delete a transaction, hover over it until the "X" shows up and click it.
+#### Type in a recipie or food in the search bar.

+#### The application will then check the Edamam API (https://developer.edamam.com/) for any recipies matching the name or keywords entered and display them in a grid form .

 ## Future Enhancements / Fixes:

-#### Rotation of the caret when the accordion is opened and closed (using state).
+#### Currently the query front end only displays the name of the recipie.
+I will impliment a modal on click which will contain the recipie infomation.

-#### Adding loaders on the front end during the database calls
+#### Adding a loader while querying the API

-#### Fix adding a transaction on mobile - not properly reading input value

 ### Link to the live site: